Required versions of Microsoft Access Database Engine (ADE)

 The OpenFlows products will operate without a problem if you uninstall all versions of Access Database Engine.
 The only time they are used in the software is when working with Excel or Access files in the ModelBuilder or SCADAConnect tools.
 Even then, if you need to use an Excel or Access file within the OpenFlows applications, you would need to manually install Microsoft 365 Access Runtime (x64) and a supported version of Microsoft Office 2021 (x64) or higher with latest updates (run a repair on the installation if issues occur after uninstalling Access Database Engine 2016).

-Exception: for FlowMaster, older model files were based on .MDB files and will not open without Access Database Engine or Microsoft 365 Access Runtime (x64) and a supported version of Microsoft Office 2021 (x64) or higher with latest updates.
+Exception: for FlowMaster, older model files based on .MDB files and will not open without Access Database Engine or Microsoft 365 Access Runtime (x64) and a supported version of Microsoft Office 2021 (x64) or higher with latest updates.
+More recent versions of FlowMaster use SQLITE files for the model instead of MDB.

 See Also